JuergenSchwertl/BlueSphereRTOS/README.md

 >The `"AzureSphere.ArmGnuPath"` needs to point to your ARM toolchain (compilers are required to be located in the ...\bin\... subdirectory underneath.
 >In my example I'm referring to the toolchain installed with Visual Studio 2019 Community edition.
 For Enterprise edition this would be ...\2019\Enterprise\...

-# Azure Sphere Sample with Azure RTOS

-If you clone this repo, make sure you clone the submodules as well either using
->git clone https://github.com/JuergenSchwertl/BlueSphereRTOS.git BlueSphereRTOS **--recurse-submodules** or after cloning this repo e.g. in Visual Studio Code open the TERMINAL tab and run
->git submodule update --init --recursive